What Happens With Insurance If You Are At-Fault in an Accident?

 What happens if you’re involved in an at-fault collision?
 How does insurance work after an at-fault accident?
-Today, we’re explaining everything you need to know about insurance and an at-fault collision.
+By how much will your insurance rates increase after an at-fault accident?
+Below, we’re explaining everything you need to know about insurance and an at-fault collision.

 If it was a single-vehicle accident, then your insurance company will assume you were at-fault for the collision.